anespinosa/netmem/README.md

 -   `B1`: Incident Matrix between level 1 and level 2
 -   `A2`: Adjacency Matrix of the level 2
 -   `B2`: Incident Matrix between level 2 and level 3
--   `A3`: Adjacency Matrix of the leve 3
+-   `A3`: Adjacency Matrix of the level 3

 </div>